SteveBenz/ProgressiveColonizationSystem/README.md

 # TODO

 1. Bugs:
-   1. BUG: Something seems to reset the dialog box to center from time to time
+   1. Something seems to reset the dialog box to center from time to time
+   2.  (fixed) Once you transfer something, you can't switch to a different transfer target
+   3. Cupcake not available in map mode?
+   4. Cupcake disabled for ships carrying tiered stuff
 2. Rounding things out
    1. Write PDF help and or create a github wiki
    2. Make a K&K drill (Reuse "K&K Metal Ore Drill")